sherwinvishesh/DevilsAccountant/README.md

 - Collaboration with external scholarship providers for a broader database.

 ### 8. Conclusion:
-DevilsAccountant endeavors to empower ASU students by simplifying the scholarship search process through innovative technology.
+Devil's Accountant endeavours to empower ASU students by simplifying the scholarship search process through innovative technology.
 The incorporation of a chatbot using advanced question and answer strategies aims to provide personalized guidance, ensuring that students can access and apply for scholarships that align with their unique profiles and aspirations.

-This enhanced project description provides a more detailed and structured overview of the DevilsAccountant initiative, highlighting its objectives, methodology, features, expected outcomes, and potential for future enhancements.